bebleo/smtpdfix/README.md

 `enforce_auth`   | `SMTPD_ENFORCE_AUTH`   | `False`              | If set to true then the fixture refuses MAIL, RCPT, DATA commands until authentication is completed.
 `ssl_certs_path` | `SMTPD_SSL_CERTS_PATH` | `.\certs\`           | The path to the key and certificate for encryption with SSL/TLS or StartTLS.

-> If these variables are included in a `.env` file they'll be loaded automatically.
+> If environment variables are included in a `.env` file they'll be loaded automatically.

 ## Alternatives

-Many libraries for send email have built-in means to test the mail and these are generally preferable to using this application.
+Many libraries for sending email have built-in methods for testing and using these methods should generally be prefered over SMTPDFix.
 Some known solutions:

 + **fastapi-mail**: has a `record_messsages()` method to intercept the mail.
 Instructions on how to suppress the sending of mail and implement it can be seen at [https://sabuhish.github.io/fastapi-mail/example/#unittests-using-fastapimail](https://sabuhish.github.io/fastapi-mail/example/#unittests-using-fastapimail)
-+ **flask-mail**: has a to supporess sending the email for testing purposes.
++ **flask-mail**: has a method to suppress sending and capture the email for testing purposes.
 [Instructions](https://pythonhosted.org/Flask-Mail/#unit-tests-and-suppressing-emails)

 ## Developing